 Gradual, chronic chewing

-Dogs may develop the habit of excessive chewing and lick over the course of time.
+Dogs may develop the habit of excessive chewing and licking over time.
 There are many triggers.
 One of the most common sources is skin disease due to allergies.
 Paw skin may become hypersensitive, which makes the dog grumpy.
-We have to handle the dog very carefully since it is already angry and in pain.
-Even the softest of dogs can become aggressive and bite as they have no other means to vent out their pain and frustration.
+We must handle the dog carefully since it is already angry and in pain.
+Even the softest dogs can become aggressive and bite as they have no other means to vent aggressive and bite as they have no other means to vent out their pain and frustration.

-By now, it is evident that identifying the exact cause is the most important step in helping our friends recover.
-It takes a lot of patience to determine the best dog chewing paws remedy, especially chronic cases.
+Identifying the exact cause is crucial in helping our friends recover.
+It takes a lot of patience to determine the best dog chewing paws remedy, especially in chronic cases.
 Most of us leave our dogs at home for long hours at a stretch due to work commitments, which might also be a trigger.
-Lots of love and affection helps dogs relax and naturally become calmer and happier.
+Lots of love and affection help dogs relax and become calmer and happier.

 Dog chewing paws remedy for gradual onset

-Leaving a dog at home for most of the day can make it feel very lonely and left out.
-It may run out of options as to what to do and become really bored.
+Leaving a dog home for most of the day can make it feel lonely and left out.
+It may run out of options as to what to do and become bored.
 In such situations, they develop detrimental habits such as excessive chewing and licking to keep themselves occupied.
-Once it becomes a habit, it is harder to get the dog to stop doing it.
-We know it is bad for the dog but cannot convince it to stop harming itself.
+Once it becomes a habit, getting the dog to stop doing it is more challenging.
+We know it is terrible for the dog but cannot convince it to stop harming itself.

-Getting a dog-walker or finding a farm that serves as a daycare center for dogs is helpful.
-The dog is occupied for the entire day, has many friends and gets healthy food and enough rest as well.
+Getting a dog walker or finding a farm that serves as a daycare center for dogs is helpful.
+The dog is occupied for the entire day, has many friends, and gets healthy food and enough rest.
 We can also buy them toys to chew as a distraction.
-Chew toys are also good for a growing puppy’s teeth.
+Chew toys are also suitable for a growing puppy’s teeth.
 They encourage healthier alternative behaviors.
-After a hard day, picking up a happier and healthier dog from the daycare is much better than coming home to one that is exhausted from waiting for its owner to return.
+After a hard day, picking up a happier and healthier dog from the daycare is much better than coming home to one exhausted from waiting for its owner to return.

 Where does it begin?

-Irrespective of whether our dogs begin chewing their paws excessively over a couple of weeks or out of the blue, we know by now that establishing the cause is the immediate concern.
-If we don’t arrive at the cause, there may be more than one dog chewing paws remedy, but we cannot find the best one for our pets.
+Whether our dogs begin chewing their paws excessively over a couple of weeks or out of the blue, we know by now that establishing the cause is the immediate concern.
+If we don’t arrive at the reason, there may be more than one dog chewing paws remedy, but we cannot find the best one for our pets.
 One that will help it recover the fastest and make them happy.
 Several causes for chewing behavior are described below.

 Allergies — lots of itching, licking, and chewing

-Doctors run tests to find out all the ingredients in food items or external particles in the environment that we are allergic to.
-Some of the results are quite surprising — we don’t even realize that something is actually bad for us.
+Doctors run tests to find all the ingredients in food items or external particles in the environment that we are allergic to.
+Some surprising results — we don’t even realize something is wrong with us.
 Similarly, we may miss noticing allergies in our pups.
 But more often than not, they trigger excessive chewing and licking behavior.
-There are various types of allergies that affect dogs.
+Various types of allergies affect dogs.

 Types of allergies

-The most common allergy responses in a human are swelling of the tongue, difficulty in breathing, etc. But in dogs, allergies reflect directly on the skin.
-They cause itchiness and dogs become restless because of that.
+The most common allergy responses in a human are swelling of the tongue, difficulty breathing, etc. But in dogs, allergies reflect directly on the skin.
+They cause itchiness, and dogs become restless because of that.
 Entire body skin may itch, or sometimes the allergic reaction is confined to the paws.
-To avoid allergies, people prefer feeding their pups dog food exclusively or mix dog food with another ingredient with smaller quantities.
-Trying different combinations can give us an idea as to what our dog is most sensitive to.
-Common allergic foods include meats such as chicken, lamb, beef and pork, dairy products, soy, and a few types of grains.
+People prefer feeding their pups dog food exclusively or mixing dog food with another ingredient in smaller quantities to avoid allergies.
+Trying different combinations can give us an idea of what our dog is most sensitive to.
+Common allergic foods include meats such as chicken, lamb, beef, and pork, dairy products, soy, and a few types of grains.

 - Insects — Dogs love to spend time outdoors.
-They run just about everywhere, and especially get excited in places that are dirty.
-When they move around on grass or fallen leaves, all types of insects can cling onto their paws and not let go.
-Lice, bugs, fleas, and mites can find a cozy spot and settle down in the dog’s paws, which can be very irritating and cause severe itching.
+They run just about everywhere.
+When they move around on the grass or fallen leaves, all types of insects can cling onto their paws and not let go.
+Lice, bugs, fleas, and mites can find a cozy spot and settle down in the dog’s paws, which can irritate and cause severe itching.
 Since these insects are small, removing them proves to be quite a task.
 Some of them even bite.

 - Microscopic organisms — Several types of bacteria and fungi (such as yeast, which causes yeast infections) thrive in moist places.
-A dog’s paw is very moist and can be a very conducive breeding ground for such organisms.
+A dog’s paw is very wet and can be a conducive breeding ground for such organisms.
 Many of them are harmless, something that dogs have grown immune to.
 But others can cause infections and carry diseases.
-After getting on to the paws, they can spread to the rest of the body very quickly.
+After getting onto the paws, they can spread to the rest of the body very quickly.
 It can even prove to be fatal.

 Dogs can also get atopic dermatitis (a form of eczema).
-Since paws are easily the most vulnerable part of their skin, they catch onto such conditions very quickly.
-A vet can prescribe medication which will solve the problem.
+Since paws are easily the most vulnerable part of their skin, they quickly catch onto such conditions.
+A vet can prescribe medication that will solve the problem.

 Dogs face hormonal imbalances too.

-If there is too little thyroid or excess cortisol (which results from stress), the skin becomes very dry and itchy.
-In fact, a lot of hair starts dropping too, creating bald spots.
-These bald spots which were not previously exposed are more sensitive to the atmosphere.
-So, dogs tend to lick such spots to relieve themselves, increasing the risk of spreading infections.
+The skin becomes very dry and itchy.
+The skin becomes very dry and itchy if there is too little thyroid or excess cortisol (which results from stress)); the skin becomes very dry and itchy.
+A lot of hair starts dropping, too, creating bald spots.
+These bald spots, which were not previously exposed, are more sensitive to the atmosphere.
+So, dogs tend to lick such marks to relieve themselves, increasing the risk of spreading infections.

 Anxiety and other psychological disturbances

 There is a reason a dog is called a man’s best friend.
-It is because they too have feelings, they too understand what it means to love and be loyal.
+It is because they, too, have feelings; they understand what it means to love and be loyal.
 Unlike fish in an aquarium, which can survive with just food, dogs need a lot more than that.
-They need constant care, attention, love, affection, and a lot of cuddling.
+They need constant care, attention, love, affection, and cuddling.

 A dog never ‘gets used’ to its master’s absence from the house.
-It might find something to occupy itself during the first few days, but it will surely get bored after that.
-To tackle boredom, it might lick its paws, which calms its nervous system temporarily.
+It might find something to occupy itself during the first few days, but it will surely get bored.
+It might lick its paws to tackle boredom, temporarily calming its nervous system.
 Such behavior is a sign that the dog is heading towards anxiety.
-It needs stimulation on a daily basis to stay healthy, both physically and mentally.
+It needs stimulation daily to stay healthy, both physically and mentally.
 Some of them are naturally anxious and develop negative habits faster.
-It helps to understand what our dogs are doing when we leave by themselves.
+It helps us understand what our dogs do when we leave them alone.

 Accidents and injuries

 A dog’s paws are very soft.
 They are also moist.
 So, when a dog is running around the house or outdoors, it is prone to injury.
 Sometimes even a blunt stone can hurt the sensitive paws deeply.
-If the dog steps on something sharp and steps away just before it could cause a puncture wound also, it still hurts its skin because it is spongy.
-If the dog is licking the paws too many times, it may be nursing an injury.
-The injury may or may not be visible – in case of a fracture or muscle tear, it is internal but the dog will still lick and chew the paws.
-If the dog resists or shows signs of pain when we touch, it might be suffering from a wound that is inside.
+If the dog steps on something sharp and steps away just before, it could cause a puncture wound; also, it still hurts its skin because it is spongy.

-While it is natural for us to assume that a dog is less sensitive to rough environments since it is an animal, we must understand that its paws are its weak point.
-Even a small splinter can cause a lot of pain.
-In contrast, our pet may start running uncontrollably as if it is being chased by someone.
-In such cases, it is usually trying to get rid of the pain by shedding the source — a thorn or twig.
+While it is natural to assume that a dog is less sensitive to rough environments since it is an animal, we must understand that its paws are its weak point.
+Even a tiny splinter can cause a lot of pain.
+In contrast, our pet may start running uncontrollably as if someone is chasing it.
+In such cases, it usually tries to get rid of the pain by shedding the source — a thorn or twig.

 Excessive chewing might also be a symptom of a condition like arthritis.
-In examining the paws returns negative results and the dog has difficulty walking around, sitting or running, it is best to go to the vet.
+Examining the paws returns negative results, and if the dog has difficulty walking around, sitting, or running, it is best to go to the vet.

 Dog chewing paws remedy — simple and easy

-By now, we know that there are many reasons for dogs chewing or licking on their paws for long durations.
-The chewing and licking can be particularly irritating even for us — imagine hearing the noise when we are trying to fall asleep.
-Of all the issues that dogs face, anything to do with their paws makes them extra cranky because they are restricted from moving about freely.
+We know many reasons for dogs chewing or licking their paws for long durations.
+The chewing and licking can be exceptionally irritating even for us — imagine hearing the noise when trying to fall asleep.
+Of all the issues that dogs face, anything to do with their paws makes them extra cranky because they are restricted from moving freely.
 As dog owners, we feel the pain too.
 There are a few ways to ease the situation.
 Let us see some of them and determine the best dog chewing paws remedy for our pet.

 One of the things we as dog owners should take care of is a dog’s claws.
-They need to be clipped often to ensure they don’t break due to a collision.
-It is rare for a dog’s claws to break, but it can happen.
+They must be clipped often to ensure they don’t break due to a collision.
+It is rare for a dog’s nails to die, but it can happen.
 Breakage or tearing of claws can be extremely painful for dogs.
 They are also prone to immediate, severe infections.

 Dog chewing paws remedy — Wounds